 I’ve recently had the fortune to speak to Nick Aldis & Chris Mordetzky (Chris Masters).
 Both give you a great deal of credit for your ability to find talent and assemble tremendous teams to further create opportunities.
-To what do you attribute this ability, awareness and sense?
+To what does Jeff Jarrett attribute this ability, awareness, and sense?

 During your time in TNA, your on-screen character has seen a number of changes.
-To which feuds could you attribute further character development?
+To which feuds could Jeff Jarrett attribute further character development?

 The appearance and capture of the King of the Mountain title on TNA’S SLAMMIVERSARY pay-per-view stunned the wrestling world.
 What was the inspiration to create this appearance & match?

 The birth and emergence of GFW has provided a new outlet for several former TNA, WWE and WCW talent.
 How did the idea come about?
-Is your vision reminiscent to that of TNA’s initially?
+Is the Jeff Jarrett vision reminiscent of that of TNA’s initially?
 And how will the recent television deal allow for viewers all over the continent, and not just the U.S, see them?

-“The vision is fundamentally, very different.
+Jeff Jarrett: “The vision is fundamentally, very different.
 It’s also because of the timing of things.
-I named the company April 7th, 2014 and went directly and worked to form alliances with major promotions in Japan, Mexico and independent promotions in South Africa, Europe and Australia and really dialed in and the NEX GEN title was about giving guys opportunity which quite frankly are too many to name.
-Just in Lake County (Ohio) last weekend at the Grand Slam event, the main event of that show was Showtime Eric Young, a guy who is under contract with TNA wrestling has a serious issue in his head that I, a non-contracted TNA talent left his promotion with a belt and we invited him on the tour and out of that he faced Johnny Gargano, a local guy who is a phenomenal talent just a tremendous talent wrestling in his home promotion right there in Cleveland, AIW and that was the main event.
-That is a part of what we are doing when we are heading to Vegas.
+I named the company April 7th, 2014 and went directly and worked to form alliances with major promotions in Japan, Mexico and independent promotions in South Africa, Europe, and Australia and really dialed in and the NEX GEN title was about giving guys opportunity which quite frankly is too many to name.